Take down the John B. Castleman monument in Louisville

 We urge you to please remove this statue promptly.
 Thank you for your consideration.

-Catherine M needs your help with “Mayor Greg Fischer: Take down the John B. Castleman monument in Louisville”.
-Join Catherine and 3,477 supporters today.
+Cat M needs your help with “Mayor Greg Fischer: Take down the John B. Castleman monument in Louisville”.
+Join Cat and 3,486 supporters today.